Overview

 Add the Action

-In the Actions tab, click “Add action”
+- In the Actions drawer, click “Add action”

-Select the “Advanced” category
+- Select the “Workflow and Logic” category

-Choose “Invoke Web API”
+- Choose “Invoke Web API”

 Configuration Fields